 - Bake until golden, about 30 minutes.

-- Transfer to a wire rack to cool slightly, just until you can easily handle the cookies without burning your hands.
-Transfer the cookies to a large cutting board and peel off the parchment Make 2 crosswise cuts equidistant apart.
-Then slice each piece into about 12 cookies, approximately ¾ inch wide.
+- Transfer to a large cutting board and peel off the parchment paper.
+Make 2 crosswise cuts equidistant apart.
+Then slice each piece into about 12 cookies, approximately ¾ inch wide, to make 36 cookies.

 - Reduce the oven temperature to 275F.
 Bake for about 15-20 minutes on each side until crisp.
+After this period, if they are not sufficiently dry, you may turn off the oven and leave the biscotti in the oven until thoroughly crisp, about 2-3 hours.

 Notes